-- What are the combined submarine and missile acquisition (i.e., development and procurement) costs of each of the above six options? - What are the combined submarine and missile development risks of each of the above six options? - What are the resulting capabilities of each of the above six options, and how do these capabilities compare to requirements for performing the strategic nuclear deterrence mission in coming years?
+- What are the combined submarine and missile acquisition (i.e., development and procurement) costs of each of the six options listed above? - What are the combined submarine and missile development risks of each of the above six options? - What are the resulting capabilities of each of the above six options, and how do these capabilities compare to requirements for performing the strategic nuclear deterrence mission in coming years? - How well does the Navy understand the comparative acquisition costs, development risks, and resulting capabilities of the above six options if the Navy has not studied in detail the option of an SSBN designed for SLBMs about the same size as the C-4 (or larger than the C-4 but still substantially smaller than the D-5), and if it has not studied in detail the potential costs, risks, and capabilities of a new-design SLBM that is about the same size as the C-4, or larger than the C-4 but still substantially smaller than the D-5?

-The Navy reportedly has studied in detail the option of a Virginia-based SSBN armed with D-5s, but may not have studied in detail the option of a Virginia-based SSBN armed with new-construction C-4s or new-design SLBMs about the same size as the C-4.
 A May 2010 press report states: